How to make a viht (those branches we beat ourselves with in the sauna)

 Step 5: Preserving the whisks

 If you have enough space in your freezer then wrapping your whisks and storing them inside it is the best way to keep them feeling fresh throughout the year.
-A plastic or baking sheet is best to keep them seperated.
+A plastic or baking sheet is best to keep them separated.
 In fact, Anni’s family has a laminating machine just for sealing vihad in airtight bags before putting them in the freezer.

 We’ve gone for the simple method of drying — partly because we love the look and smell of vihad hanging up in our sauna house during jaanipäev.
 As you can see, we tied them in pairs then slung them across the beams in the ceiling like this: